California governor to visit El Salvador to talk immigration

 It will be Newsom’s first international trip as governor and his latest effort to position California — not the White House — as the leader on the nation’s toughest issues.

-The announcement came days after U.S. and Central American leaders signed a new border security compact, Still, President Trump said Thursday that foreign leaders were “doing nothing” to stop the flow of migrants.
+The announcement came days after U.S. and Central American leaders signed a new border security compact.
+Still, President Trump said Thursday that foreign leaders were “doing nothing” to stop the flow of migrants.

+In announcing his trip, Newsom said that while the “Trump administration demonizes those who are fleeing violence from Central America, California is committed to lifting up our immigrant communities and understanding the root causes of migration.”

 Newsom, a Democrat, has sparred with Trump on immigration more than any other issue.
 In his first two months as governor, he withdrew most California National Guard troops from the border and filed a lawsuit over Trump’s declaration of a national emergency to fund a border wall.

 Newsom has pledged $25 million to aid asylum seekers and wants to expand access to health care for young people living in California illegally.
+One of the first bills he signed as governor provided $5 million to help open a migrant support center.

 “This is our answer to the White House: No more division, no more xenophobia and no more nativism,” Newsom declared last month in his State of the State address.

-He met Thursday with Central American community leaders in Los Angeles in preparation for the trip.
+He met Thursday with Central American community leaders in Los Angeles to discuss the challenges facing families in El Salvador, Guatemala and Honduras.
+Angelica Salas, executive director of the Coalition for Humane Immigrant Rights, said she appreciated Newsom’s efforts to start dialogue with immigrant groups.

+“I think now that as he embarks on this trip to El Salvador he will have a deeper understanding of our perspective,” she said after the meeting.

 California is home to the nation’s busiest border crossing at San Ysidro in San Diego and has more than 400,000 El Salvadoran immigrants — more than any other Central American nation, according to the Migration Policy Institute.